Stephen L. Mangum, Dean

 The Global Initiative

 Seeking to instill a global perspective in all of its students, the Haslam College of Business challenges undergraduate students to develop the requisite knowledge and skills to prosper in today’s global business environment.
 To help students meet that challenge, the college provides these critical tools – an enhanced core curriculum that covers international business topics in all relevant courses; extraordinary programs for international study and internships; and a unique opportunity to delve into the principles of international business through a collateral or concentration in international business.

-Students who choose a collateral or concentration in international business will gain an understanding of how functional strategies are carried out and how to assess business opportunities in other cultures and countries.
+Students who choose a major, collateral, or concentration in international business will gain an understanding of how functional strategies are carried out and how to assess business opportunities in other cultures and countries.
 With the ability to appreciate different cultural perspectives, political, and economic institutions and to scan the broader environment of world events, students will be prepared to succeed in future international assignments in their careers.